BackEndByAlex/salaryscope-api/docs/docs/getting-started/overview.md

 The API uses JWT with RS256.

-User registers or logs in, the server signs a token with a private RSA key.
-Every request inclues the token in the **Authorization: Bearer &lt;token&gt;** header.
-Then the server verifies it, using the public key.
+User registers or logs in, the server signs a token with a private RSA key and sets it as an **HttpOnly cookie**.
+The browser sends the cookie automatically on every subsequent request.
+Non-browser clients (Postman, curl) can also pass the token as an **Authorization: Bearer &lt;token&gt;** header — the middleware checks the Bearer header first, then falls back to the cookie.

 Passowrds are hashed with bcryt at 12 salt rounds before storage, then the token expires after 24 hours.
 Each token also includes `issuer` and `audience` claims, scoping it to this API only.
 This prevents tokens from being accepted by other services that might share the same RSA keys.